docker-archive/global-hack-day-3/FlockerProfiles/README.md

 - ClusterHQ Labs and Engineering, EMC, and Dell for facilitating productive collaboration.

-- Docker Inc for providing a venue for prototyping our collective thoughts and encouraging innovation.
+- Docker Inc for providing venue for prototyping our collective thoughts and encouraging innovation.

 - David Calavera (Docker) for feedback on the idea at SF Hack Day Kickoff.